 We both work in Manchester, UK.
 It’s a city of decent modern trams, but Porto’s lovely little old trams make ours look like the biggest, ugliest buses you’ve ever seen.

 Porto’s trams are historic rather than functional now, and run as a tourist feature, not for the locals to get about on.
 It was far too hot to cram ourselves into one when we were there, but if you’re in Porto when it’s cooler and less crowded, it isn’t too expensive to have a ride.

-8. The beaches
+8. Visit the nearby beaches

 One of the best things about Porto as a city is that it’s coastal, with picturesque beaches a short bus journey from the centre.
 We went to Praia da Luz in the Foz district and spent a rather windy afternoon walking along the promenade for miles.

 It was gorgeous – helped by stopping for drinks and ice cream at a few of the trendy bars and cafés along the seafront.